fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 **Description:** Parses a number into a string.
 If the input is not a number, `undefined` will be returned.

+**Invertibility:** Partly invertible.
+If the input is not a valid number, the inversion will be lacky.

 #### Examples:

 **Example 1: Number conversion**